 State of North County Address

-It will be at 10 AM, Tuesday March 9th at the AVO Playhouse in Vista,
+You are invited to attend the annual State of North County Address.
+It will be at 10 AM, Tuesday March 9th at the AVO Playhouse in Vista, 303 Main Street.

-however, unless something changes in the Sacramento mind set, dire consequences are ahead.
+We are fortunate to have long followed conservative fiscal policies, however, unless something changes in the Sacramento mind set, dire consequences are ahead.

 I hope to see you at the Address.

 In this edition of the “Word,” I’ll have

 more thoughts on the state budget crisis, report on a milestone event

 for veterans in San Diego County and share events and happenings in

 The nearly $20 billion dollar state budget deficit is tightening like a noose around the neck of every person in California.
 The debt is preventing economic expansion, costing jobs, driving tax-paying residents out of the state, and undermining public confidence.

 I wonder why people in Sacramento even call it a “budget” since a budget is supposed to be a plan for the expenditure of fixed resources during a given period.
 The key words there are “fixed resources.”
 The state continues to spend money it does not have.